rustamkakar/Joystream-maxlevush/Community Bounty #15.md

 Well, if I did it all at once, I think I would have blown up the recording so I think just breaking it up is good for everyone.

+So, the next episode, I think, will be about Antioch.

+So, see you in that video.

+Thank you for joining me and enjoy!